Brian Grazer: Personal life

-Grazer has been married three times: Corki Corman (1982–92; they had two children; son Riley (born 1986) and daughter Sage (1988)), and novelist and screenwriter Gigi Levangie (1997–2007; they had two sons; Thomas (1999) and Patrick (2004)).
+Grazer has been married three times: Corki Corman (1982–1992; they have two children), and novelist and screenwriter Gigi Levangie (1997–2007; they have two sons).
 In April 2014, Grazer became engaged to Veronica Smiley, chief marketing officer of SBE, a hotel management company.
 They married on February 20, 2016.

 Grazer currently resides in Santa Monica, California.
 He also has a home in Hawaii on Sunset Beach, on the Banzai Pipeline on O'ahu's North Shore.

 He is a keen user of jump ropes.

+In June 2025, The New York Times reported on Grazer's appearance in a documentary series called Art of the Surge.
+In the show, Grazer says that he voted for Donald Trump in the 2024 U.S. presidential election, which Trump won.
+Grazer says that he opted for Trump because “I could feel and see Biden’s deterioration and the lack of direction in the Democratic Party at that time.”
+The Times also notes that Grazer produced Hillbilly Elegy, the movie based on the memoir of Vice President J.D.
+Vance.